 One Sunday morning

-while preparing for a service, a young man who had
+while preparing for a service, a young Christian man who had previously attended our

 justify himself by explaining, “Jesus didn’t have a problem with

 wine.
 He drank it Himself.”
-He claimed he could prove it from
+He even claimed he could prove it from

 the Bible.
-Half hung-over, he stood there dumfounded as I corrected
+Hung-over and stupefied, he stood there dumfounded as I corrected

-this lie using the same Bible he referred to.
+this popular lie using the same Bible he referred me to.

 cluster, and one saith, Destroy it not; for a

 blessing is in it: so will I do for my servants' sakes, that I may not